Chalus Road is a busy scenic drive in Iran

-Chalus Road (officially called Road 59) is a very beautiful asphalted road located in Chalus, a suburb of Tehran, the Iranian capital.
-The road becomes dangerous because due the narrowness and the mountainous terrain.
+Chalus Road (Road 59) is a stunning drive located in Chalus, a suburb of Tehran, the Iranian capital.
+It is one of the busiest roads in the country

-This road, which displays a variety of sceneries from green to snow clad surroundings to rocky mountains in the north, is usually open all year, but during winter months, it can be closed when the access is not cleared of snow.
+This road, showcasing a variety of sceneries from green to snow-clad surroundings to rocky mountains in the north, is usually open all year round.
+However, during winter months, it can be closed when access is not cleared of snow.
 It crosses through Alborz Mountains and reaches an elevation of 2,700m (8,858ft) above sea level, near the infamous Kandovan tunnel, built between 1935 and 1939.
 With a length of 1,886m, the tunnel shortens the trip by 13 kilometers.

 Also known as Chalous Road or Kandovan Road, the road is fully paved.
 It spans 160 km (100 mi), running from Karaj, Alborz, to Chaloos, Mazandaran.
 There are several tunnels along the way.
 Due to numerous U-turns, Chalous is not an easy road for novice drivers.
 Apart from its beauty, it can be a very dangerous road for those who like driving fast, given its narrowness and mountainous terrain.

 Is Chalous Road worth it?